-Sequencing instructional content is a fundamental issue in teaching.
-It is also important in the teaching of geometry in Mathematics.
-A team of Dutch educators, Pierre van Hiele and Dina van Hiele-Geldof, (Mason 2005) took note of the difficulties that their students had in learning geometry.
-These observations led the educators to develop a theory involving levels of instruction in geometry that students pass through as they progress from merely recognizing a figure to being able to write a formal geometric proof.
-The theory explains why many students encounter difficulties in geometry as a major subject in college mathematics.
-Mason (2005) was of the opinion that writing proofs requires thinking at a comparatively high level, and that many students need to have more learning experiences at lower levels before learning formal geometric concepts.
-According to Hieles (1982), there are five levels, which are sequential and hierarchical.
-These are: Visualization, Analysis,
+Sequencing instructional content is a fundamental issue in mathematics teaching and in geometry in particular.
+A team of Dutch educators, Pierre van Hiele and Dina van Hiele-Geldof, cited in (Mason 2005) took note of the difficulties that their students had in learning geometry.
+These observations led them to develop a theory involving levels of instruction in geometry that students pass through as they progress from merely recognizing a figure to being able to write a formal geometric proof.
+Their theory explains why many students encounter difficulties in geometry as a major subject in college mathematics, especially with formal proofs.
+Mason, (2005) believed that writing proofs requires thinking at a comparatively high level, and that many students need to have more learning experiences at lower levels before learning formal geometric concepts.
+According to Hieles (1982) cited in Mason (2005), there are five levels, which are sequential and hierarchical.
+They are: